HeintjeB/processmining/README.md

 # Bring the hidden factory to the surface with process mining

-Repo for a detect a hidden factory with process mining.
+Repository for detecting a hidden factory using process mining.

 ## Purpose of repo